 Isolation of stem cells from Bone Marrow

-In a clean room, stem cells will be separated from other mature blood cells and plasma.
-The processing of samples will be done as per the cGMP standards under sterile conditions.
+In a clean room, stem cells will be separated from other unwanted mature blood cells and plasma.
+The processing of samples will be done as per cGMP standards under sterile conditions.
 Utmost care will be taken to make sure that stem cells do not get contaminated by any kind of infections.
 Post processing all samples will be tested for quality and quantity of stem cells.

 Adipose Tissue Derived Adult Stem Cells Extraction